Michigan GOP advances bill to make ballot drives harder

 "It's about putting up obstacles on top of the very significant signature requirement and petition rules that already exist to make it more expensive, more difficult and more burdensome for citizens like me to participate in the democratic process," she said.

-The legislation would affect ballot committees initiating constitutional amendments, bills and referendums by capping the number of signatures that could come from an individual congressional district at 10 percent.
-There is no geographic threshold currently, and the measure could dilute the ability to circulate petitions primarily in more heavily populated, likely Democratic-leaning areas.
-Petition circulators also would have to file an affidavit with the state saying if they are a paid or volunteer signature gatherer.
+The legislation would affect ballot committees initiating constitutional amendments, bills and referendums by capping the number of signatures that could come from an individual congressional district at 15 percent.
+There is no geographic threshold currently, and the measure could dilute the ability to circulate petitions primarily in more heavily populated Democratic-leaning areas.
+Petition circulators also would have to file an affidavit with the state if they are a paid signature gatherer.

+The bill was backed by business groups and Republicans who said it would add much-need transparency and accountability to the petition-gathering process and ensure statewide input earlier on regarding ballot drives often funded by out-of-state interests.

+"As a member from a more rural area, it's not very often that people come to our area of the state to locate signatures and place these types of measures on the ballot," said the sponsor, Rep. James Lower of Cedar Lake.
+"I think voters - whether they are in the U.P., Marquette or in Alma or Greenville in my district or down in Detroit - all deserve a fair shake in this petition-gathering process."

 ACLU voting rights strategist Sharon Dolente said similar geographic distribution rules have been struck down by courts.
 Michigan, she said, has "wide variation" in the number of registered voters in each congressional district, a difference of more than 100,000 between the top and bottom.